saraorofino/ca-mfa/README.md

 ## calc_ functions

-All scripts beginning with calc_, along with classify_sectors.R, and download_rds_state_model.R perform individual functions such as calculating waste generation, end of life management, etc. Most functions require the output of other functions in order to run correctly.
+All scripts beginning with calc_, along with classify_sectors.R, and download_rds_state_model.R perform individual functions and equations such as calculating waste generation, end of life management, etc. Most functions require the output of other functions in order to run correctly.

 ## run_policy functions

-The run_policy functions bring together the calc_ functions into a single script to run each policy scenario from bau consumption.
+The run_policy functions bring together the calc_ functions into a single script to run each policy scenario starting from BAU consumption onwards.

+run_policy functions require the outputs from run_bau to work correctly.

 ## build_ functions

 These functions are used to build the dataframes and subsequent graphs for the visualizations.
-They are used in the server
+They are used in the server to build the outputs.